Pprime1/csasm/README.md

 - [ ] Leave room is not working properly - it is not properly updating playercount.
   - [ ] Table player_count is not updating after a player leaves (ie: 2 back down to 1)
   - [ ] On leave room if there are now zero players do some form of end-game acknowledgement

-- [ ] Hide a container, create a real one
+- [ ] Hide a container, create a real one and publish
+ - [ ] Extensive Beta testing before publishing for real

 # Key files